 Langston Hughes certainly doesn't think so.
 And "I, Too, Sing America" is, in fact, a patriotic poem.
 Just in some very unexpected ways.

 Hughes was often considered the poet laureate of the Harlem Renaissance.
 The Harlem Renaissance was a cultural explosion that took place in New York City during the 1920s and '30s, giving rise to popular jazz, all kinds of African-American art, and a whole slew of seminal (that means first, and really important) works of African-American literature and poetry.
 You probably already know some of Hughes's other poetry, like "Harlem" (also called "Dream Deferred") and "The Negro Speaks of Rivers."

-Hughes published "I, Too, Sing America" in 1945, a good ten years or so before the start of the Civil Rights Movement in the United States.
+Hughes published "I, Too, Sing America" in 1926, a solid few decades before the start of the Civil Rights Movement in the United States.
 Racism and prejudice were rampant in the US at the beginning of the 20th century – much more than they are now – and so Hughes's poem envisions a day in which whites and blacks will eat "at the table" together, in which black citizens will be truly classified as equal Americans.

 We started this party talking about patriotism.
 Let's talk about it a little more; specifically, why you should care about patriotism in terms of this poem.
 Get your American flags out and prepare to examine the heck out of them.
 Metaphorically speaking, of course (hey, we're poets here too).